MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 Follow these steps to configure the VM that you provisioned earlier:

 1. Sign into the VM.
 See steps in [Connect to a Linux VM](/azure/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-portal#connect-to-a-linux-vm).
-1. To get and install the latest patches on your VM, run the following command:
+1. To download all the latest package lists from the repositories, run the following command:

     ```azurecli
     sudo apt update